 - practicing meditation or mindfulness

-A person should avoid:
+A person should try to avoid:

 - pushing the thoughts away